Theodlz/frigate/visualizations/visualizations.md

 Additional development of these visualization tools can be found on this [Miro board](https://miro.com/app/board/uXjVIHR3y_Y=/).

+<br><br>

 ### t-SNE

 t-SNE is an tool to visualize high-dimensional data.
-An introduction to using t-SNE can be found in the notebook [tsne_example](tsne/tsne_example.ipynb).

-t-SNE can also be run via command line like so:
+An introduction to using t-SNE can be found in the notebook [tsne_example](tsne/tsne_example.ipynb). t-SNE can also be run via command line like so:

 ```bash
 PYTHONPATH=. python tsne/tsne_main.py --alerts_path ./example_data/240319_public_filtered.parquet --custom_columns "candidate.sharpnr" "candidate.sgscore1" "candidate.chinr" --perplexity 50 --max_iter 500 --method barnes_hut --n_jobs 8 --save_path ./example_data/tsne_trained_example.pkl